 Both Lowe’s and Home Depot will do it for you.
 I cut mine to 46 1/2″ x 22 3/4″ but I would really suggest you wait to cut until you have the lids assembled.
 That way you don’t mess it up!
 Plexiglass is expensive so you don’t want to cut a $28 piece of plexiglass too short!!

 The next step is to add a stop block to hold the glass in.
 This can be as fancy or simple as you like.
 I usually run a piece of scrap through the table saw to create a small notch for the glass.
 Then I cut that piece into 8 smaller pieces and attach it with a screw.

 Or if you don’t want to go to that trouble you could just add a screw to hold the glass in place.
 Do not put the screw in the glass.
 The important part here is to keep the glass from sliding out either end.

 Step 11 – Slide the Glass into the Lids

 Slide the glass into the lids.
 The glass should slide easily into the channel you created in Step 6.
 The glass should overlap about 3/4 of an inch at each end.
 Add the second stop block and your tops are finished.

+This step is the change I made that allows the frame to come apart easily.
 Cut 4 pieces of scrap 2 x 4.
 Two pieces are 8″ long and two are 12″ long.
-This step is the change I made that allows the frame to come apart easily.
-Set the 2 x 4 pieces flush in the corner and then drill 2 holes, one towards the top the other towards the bottom.
-The hole should be wide enough for the bolts you bought and goes through both the frame piece and the scrap.
+Set the 2 x 4 pieces flush in the corner and then drill 2 holes, one towards the top and the other towards the bottom.
+The hole should be wide enough for the bolts you bought and should go through both the frame piece and the scrap.